hyharryhuang/AFINN-json/README.md

 # AFINN-json
 Node and JSON version of [AFINN](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) - A list of words rated by positive/negative sentiment'.
 Useful for sentiment analysis.

+From the AFINN site,

+> AFINN is a list of English words rated for valence with an integer between minus five (negative) and plus five (positive).

 ##Usage
 `AFINN.json` can be used out of the box.